 How To Spot A Dental Problem?

-There are quite a few indications of the beginning of serious dental conditions, some of which include:
+Some of the indications of the beginning of serious dental conditions include:

 Toothache: Sharp pain in your tooth could mean you are suffering from a cavity or gum disease.

 Sensitive teeth: A tingling sensation in your teeth while having hot or cold food is usually the result of sensitive teeth.
 Tooth decay, tooth fracture, worn fillings, or gum disease are some of the reasons why you are experiencing this sensitivity.

 Bleeding/ Sore gums: If your gums are bleeding or you experience soreness on a more regular basis, this may be an indication of gingivitis.

 Bad breath: Persistent bad breath is one of the warning signs of gum diseases and can be caused by what you eat, not cleaning your mouth properly, or other medical conditions.

 Stained teeth: Medications, genetics, injuries, or simply maintaining bad dental hygiene can result in discolouration of teeth.

 Mouth ulcers: These are small but painful lesions in the mouth that make eating, drinking, and talking quite difficult.
 Even though these ulcers usually go away in a few days and are not dangerous, sometimes they may hint at serious medical conditions like Inflammatory Bowel Disease (IBD).

 Other symptoms of dental problems may include jaw pain, the popping of the jaw, dry mouth, cracked teeth, and so on.